FinzyPHINZY/Codewars-Challenges/README.md

 ## How to Use

 Feel free to explore the solutions based on your interest or use them for learning purposes.
-To run the code, make sure you have the necessary environment set up for the respective programming language.
+To run the code, make sure you have the necessary environment set up for the javascript programming language.
 Each file is self-contained and includes comments for better understanding.

 ## Contributing